alexreinking/halide-generator/README.md

 This is a simple tool for quickly creating Halide projects and generators with sane makefiles.
 Features include:

+* Create new-style benchmark tools and runners by default.
 * Multiple configurations per generator
 * Precompiled headers
 * Merging all configurations into a single static lib with a suitable runtime (TODO)